Ice stream: Antarctica

 The Antarctic Ice Sheet is drained to the sea by several ice streams.
 The largest in East Antarctica is Lambert Glacier.
 In West Antarctica the large Pine Island and Thwaites Glaciers are currently the most out of balance, with a total net mass loss of 85 Gt per year measured in 2006.

 Antarctica has many ice streams that carry billions of tons of ice to the sea a year.
 The Pine Island and Thwaites streams have the highest amount of net discharge in west Antarctica while Lambert Glacier leads the way in East Antarctica.
 The rate at which the Antarctic ice sheet is losing mass is accelerating and the past and ongoing acceleration of ice streams and outlet glaciers is considered to be a significant, if not the dominant cause of this recent imbalance.
 Ice streams hold serious implications for sea level rise as 90% of Antarctica's ice mass is lost through them.

 While East Antarctica is generally stable, ice loss in West Antarctica has increased by 59% in the past 10 years and by 140% in the Antarctic peninsula.
 Ice streams control much of the ice sheet mass budget as they dictate the amount of discharge that comes off an ice sheet.
 Geomorphic features such as bathymetric troughs indicate where paleo-ice streams in Antarctica extended during the Last Glacial Maximum (LGM).
 Analysis of landforms diagnostic of paleo-ice streams, revealed considerable asynchronicity in individual ice stream retreat histories.
 This notion is important when considering how the underlying geomorphology of ice streams control at what rate and how they retreat.
 Furthermore, this reinforces the importance of internal factors such as bed characteristic, slope, and drainage basin size in determining ice stream dynamics.

 Greenland

 Ice streams that drain the Greenland ice sheet into the sea include Helheim Glacier, Jakobshavn Isbræ and Kangerdlugssuaq Glacier.

 With significantly more surface melt, only 50% of ice mass is lost through ice streams in Greenland, but they still are one of the primary modes of ice loss. the Northeast Greenland Ice Stream, at 600 km long, drains roughly 12% of the entire ice sheet through three outlet glaciers.
+Earlier in the Holocene, the ice stream system of northeast Greenland reached much farther into Greenland's interior compared to the present day.

 The northeast Greenland ice stream behaves similarly to the Ross ice streams of West Antarctica with fast flow and a weak bed with low driving stresses.
 The basal shear stress balances the driving stress for several hundred kilometers in the center of the ice stream.
 Further upstream, the initiation of the ice stream (established by looking at velocity data) is caused by a weak bed.